 For more information, contact Parker Hydraulics & Pneumatics at www. parkerhydraulics.co.uk.
 Contact Festo Corp. in the U. S. at (631) 4350800 or visit www.festo.com.
 Brilliant Stages can be reached at www.brilliant stages.com

-* For details on scotch yoke and other types of rotary actuators, refer to the Fluid Power Basics section of our website, www.hydraulicspneumatics.com
+* Click here for details on scotch yoke and other types of rotary actuators from the Fluid Power Basics section of our website.

 A tall order for pneumatics